fsssosei/complete_shuffle/README.md

 Multiple external true random sources can be accessed to shuffle the list.

+In addition to the shuffle function, there are also random cyclic permutation functions.

 ## Installation

 Installation can be done through pip.
 You must have python version >= 3.8